As we simplify things at home, one area that we're constantly going back to is our trash and recycling habits.

-We have been cooking more at home over the last few years and so we've bought stuff, both for and serving.
+We have been cooking more at home over the last few years and so we've bought stuff, both for

 Cast iron pan is still our absolute best buy by far.
 (Can't tell you how many meals we've made with that!)